versiogh/magisk-pixel9spoof_s10-beyond1lte/README.md

 # Magisk Pixel 9 Pro Spoof Module for Samsung Galaxy S10 Exynos (SM-G973F beyond1lte)

 ## Overview
-This Magisk module allows you to spoof a Pixel 9 Pro on a **Samsung Galaxy S10 Exynos (SM-G973F beyond1lte)** running custom ROMs (tested on LineageOS 16 and crDroid 12.0).
+This Magisk module allows you to spoof a Pixel 9 Pro on a **Samsung Galaxy S10 Exynos (SM-G973F beyond1lte)** running custom ROMs (tested on LineageOS 23 / crDroid 12.0).
 It improves compatibility with Google apps that check the device (Play Store, SafetyNet, Netflix…).

 **Key Features:**
 - Permanent early fix for `ro.build.display.id` to prevent ROM overwrites